Matching Week

 How to be authentically convincing

-At the start of the semester, we focus our workshops and training courses on the topic of applications so that you are optimally prepared for Matching Week .
+At the start of the semester, we focus our workshops and training sessions on the topic of applications so that you are optimally prepared for Matching Week :